 - Direct exposure to trauma every day – death, animal cruelty and pet owners in mourning or financial difficulty

-- Frequently have to deal with ethical dilemmas – moral stress is a primary contributor to compassion fatigue
+- Frequently having to deal with ethical dilemmas – moral stress, or moral injury, is a primary contributor to compassion fatigue

-- The heavy schedule at vet school and the long working hours in practice may give the message that personal needs are irrelevant and not having time to yourself to recuperate from work is part of the job, as is putting the needs of animals before your own, even if you are exhausted
+- The heavy schedule at vet school and the long working hours in practice may give the message that personal needs are unimportant, or indeed irrelevant, and not having time to yourself to recuperate from work is part of the job, as is putting the needs of animals before your own, even if you are exhausted.

-- A veterinary career tends to be about individual talent and responsibility but sharing difficult experiences is vital for self care
+- A veterinary career tends to be about individual talent and responsibility but there is very good evidence that many people benefit psychologically from sharing difficult experiences with other people they trust.

-- It can be difficult to schedule good self-care practices (like a yoga class) into your life if your working hours are often extended
+- It can be difficult to schedule good self-care practices (like a yoga class) into your life if your working hours are lengthy, but remember that if you take care of yourself it will help you take better care of the animals you treat.